 What makes a problem-solution essay successful?

-This is the second of three lessons about Problem-Solution Essays.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Problem-Solution Essays.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the concepts of problem-solution essays

 – Explore six steps for writing successful problem-solution essays